 - The school benefits from a supportive, cooperative parent group.
 PTA officers and parent volunteers provide hours of service to the school each week.

-- Well-balanced meals are provided daily through the school's hot lunch program at a price of $1.50 per lunch.
+- Well-balanced meals are provided daily through the school's hot breakfast program at a price of $1.05 and a hot lunch program at a price of $2.00 per lunch.
 Reduced rate or free lunches are available to students in need.

 - Bus service is provided for students who live 1-1/2 miles or more from school.
 About 25 percent of Midas Creek students ride the bus each day.